 Andrew Ellicott: The Stargazer Who Defined America - Special Edition

 This definitive book is about a 4 year expedition to measure and mark the first international boundary line between the United States and Spain.
 An integral part of the amazing story is Andrew Ellicott, the protagonist, whose perseverance to complete his assignment marked the beginning of the end of Spain’s presence in the new world.
-This special edition is inscribed by the author and includes 6 maps taken from the 1803 Journal of Andrew Ellicott.
+This special edition includes 6 maps taken from the 1803 Journal of Andrew Ellicott.

 From the Author: